justincbagley/GaussClust/README.md

 - Solve two input file problem. **DONE!** :white_check_mark:
 - Make script do more with bgmm, including semisupervised analysis using belief probs matrix. **DONE!** :white_check_mark:
 - Change Usage section to include code for working with example files.  **Partially DONE!**
+- Find a better NMDS function than isoMDS in labdsv package. **DONE!** :white_check_mark:
 - Explore different methods for BIC calculation (e.g. in mclust) during unsupervised clustering.
 - Explain defaults better.
-- Would be nice if not giving a flag meant the corresponding analysis was not run (equivalent to passing '0' for some of the options)
+- Would be nice if not giving a flag meant the corresponding analysis was not run (equivalent to passing '0' for some of the options).
+- Provide warnings to user, with a particularly important example being to warn when the number of variables is less than k (number of clusters), in which case NMDS will surely fail to produce good results!

-December 15, 2016
+December 16, 2016
 Justin C. Bagley, Tuscaloosa, AL, USA